 The Focus Transistor Set

 The Focus leaflet - unlike that for the Studio ‘E’ series - never got lost!
 The images available on this page come, with the BBC's kind permission, from the copy that has been in the care of their Written Archive Centre for over 50 years.
 So, in contrast to Doug Brown's tattered copy of the earlier leaflet, the Focus leaflet shows its age merely by the yellowing of its paper.
-Until recently I have had to withold one of the four pages for rights reasons.
-This issue has now been resolved, and I am pleased to be able to include the entire leaflet in the download.
+At first I had to withold one of the four pages for rights reasons.
+This issue was resolved, and I am pleased to be able to include the entire leaflet in the download.
 I'm sure you'll enjoy the fourth page!
 We start with some points about the leaflet itself and the circuit design, then the image downloads.
 Finally, I include some recollections by correspondents who built the set all those years ago.

 The leaflet is a single sheet, about 19.7 x 12.4 inches, folded to form a four-page leaflet about 9.8 x 12.4 inches.
 The front page carries the Written Archive Centre's handwritten unique identifier.
 It also carries the date 23 March 1959, when the series proper began following the appetiser programme on 9 March.
 The first three pages of the leaflet contain all the information for the transistor set (see below).
 Page 4 contains two advertisements - of great period appeal - for BBC publications.